U.S., China 'miles and miles' from trade deal - Ross

 Ross said the two sides were unlikely to resolve all their disputes in next week's talks, but added, "I think there's a fair chance we do get to a deal."

+U.S. Treasury Secretary Steven Mnuchin was somewhat more upbeat on Thursday, saying that the United States and China were "making a lot of progress" in the talks, but he did not elaborate on areas where that progress could be seen.

+High-level talks in Washington scheduled for next week will include discussions about China's currency practices, Mnuchin said.
+He has criticised the yuan's weakness in the past, but in recent days, positive sentiment towards the talks has lifted the yuan's value against the dollar.

-U.S. President Donald Trump has vowed to increase tariffs to 25 percent from 10 percent on $200 billion worth of Chinese imports on March 2 unless China takes steps to protect U.S. intellectual property.
+If a deal cannot be reached by March 2 to increase China's protection of U.S. intellectual property, curb industrial subsidies and open Chinese markets to U.S. companies, President Donald Trump has vowed to increase tariffs to 25 percent from 10 percent on $200 billion (£153.37 billion) worth of Chinese imports.

-Trump also wants China to end policies that force American companies to turn over technology to a Chinese partner, allow more market access for U.S. businesses, and reduce other non-tariff barriers to American products.

-China has repeatedly played down complaints about intellectual property abuses, and has rejected accusations that foreign companies face forced technology transfers.
+China has repeatedly played down complaints about intellectual property abuses, and has rejected accusations that foreign companies face forced technology transfers as a price of doing business in China.
+Beijing has offered instead to significantly increases purchases of U.S. soybeans, energy and other products to shrink the $375 billion annual U.S. trade deficit with China.

-Chinese Vice Premier Liu He will hold in-depth discussions on economic and trade issues during his visit to the United States next Wednesday and Thursday, the Chinese commerce ministry said on Thursday.
+Mnuchin, U.S. Trade Representative Robert Lighthizer and other top Trump administration officials are scheduled to meet with Chinese Vice Premier Liu on Jan.
+30 and 31 in Washington.

 "During the upcoming high-level negotiations, both sides will continue to hold in-depth talks on various economic and trade issues of mutual concern," Gao Feng, spokesman at the commerce ministry, told reporters.

-White House economic adviser Larry Kudlow was optimistic about next week's meetings.
+White House economic adviser Larry Kudlow also made positive comments about the meetings in Washington.
 "I think the Liu He talks will be determinative," Kudlow told Fox News.

-Companies in both countries are feeling the sting of U.S. tariffs and retaliation from China.
-Apple Inc earlier this month rattled markets by cutting its sales outlook, blaming soft Chinese demand.
+Kudlow told Reuters on Tuesday that Trump is "not going to back down" on U.S. demands for structural changes to Chinese IP and technology practices.

+Two influential business groups this week also urged Trump to push for meaningful reforms in Beijing to address "systemic issues in the Chinese economy that result in unfair competition and non-market outcomes."

 Ross stressed there was no deadline until March 1.